What are Milia?

 Milia Removal with Topical Treatments

-Occasionally some milia improve with topical retinoids or alpha-hydroxy acids (AHAs).
-At Cheshire Lasers, we recomend Neostrata Eye Cream for parines prone to milia under they eyes, and ph formula acive recovery or synergy for other less sensitive facila areas.
+Occasionally, some milia improve with topical retinoids or alpha-hydroxy acids (AHAs).
+At Cheshire Lasers, we recommend Neostrata Eye Cream for parents prone to milia under the eyes, and our ph formula recovery or synergy serums for other less sensitive facial areas.

 Milia Treatment with a Sterile Needle

 Skin specialists often remove milia with a sterile needle.
-For this procedure to be successful, it is essential to remove the whole milia.
+For this procedure to succeed, removing the whole milia is essential.
 This procedure usually leaves a small red mark /ulcer where the milia were, which often heals quickly.

 Milia Removal with Hyfrecation